 - 1. Treat lunchroom supervisors, playground supervisors and cooks with respect. - 2.
 Do not play in a rough manner that may cause injury.
 No tackle football (or similar contact games).
-Two handed touch or õflagö football is allowed. - 3.
+Two handed touch or "flag" football is allowed. - 3.
 Absolutely no throwing food or leaving lunchroom a mess. - 4.
 All food is to be eaten in the cafeteria.
 No food is to be taken out to recess, unless special permission is given by the teaching/lunchroom staff. - 5.
 Intimidating others into giving away their food will not be tolerated. - 6.
 No pop is allowed in the cafeteria or gym. - 7.
 All children are to go directly outside after they finish eating (on outdoor recess days).
 They should not be in the classrooms or hallways. - 8.
 Use restrooms before and after lunch hour, not during lunch hour. - 9.
-All students will go outside unless they have a note from home.

-- 10. Dress appropriately for all weather conditions.
+All students will go outside unless they have a note from home. - 10.
+Dress appropriately for all weather conditions.
 We strongly advise parents to send jackets with your student if the temperature will be below 55.
-For grades K-5th jackets/coats/sweatshirts/hoodies are required when playing outside if the temperatures is below 55 - 11.
+Jackets and coats are required when playing outside if the temperatures is below 55. - 11.
 Do not stand on top of merry-go-round bars or go on top of monkey bars. - 12.
 Do not jump on the merry-go-round or overload it with people causing damage. - 13.
-Kindergartners may not use the running barrel or monkey bars. - 14.
+Kindergartners and 1st Graders may not use the running barrel or monkey bars. - 14.
 Use the swings properly.
 Do not cause damage to them or risk injury. - 15.
 Do not kick balls inside the gym.
 Flying balls may hurt people. - 16.
 Do not run out into the road to retrieve balls.
 Ask permission to cross the street. - 17.
 During baseball all students must stand away from the batter.
 Soft covered baseballs are required. - 18.
 Line up promptly when whistle blows to end recess. - 19.
-School is not responsible for lost or broken toys.
-Toys can be damaged easily during recess.
-Consider whether bringing expensive toys is wise.
-We would really rather the children not bring them. - 20.
+School is not responsible for lost or broken toys brought from home. - 20.
 Stay within designated playground area. - 21.
 No rock throwing.